Controlled Text Generation with Natural Language Instructions: Appendix

-As described in Section \ref{sec:data} and \ref{sec:composition}, we train the model with 1 million examples containing a single constraint and 1 million examples containing multiple constraints (ranging from 2 to 5).

-For fine-tuning on conditional NLG tasks, we use all the training examples in the original datasets and synthesize training data with the lexical constraint using method described in Section \ref{sec:data}.
+\paragraph{Training Data} As described in Section \ref{sec:data} and \ref{sec:composition}, we train the fine-tune on 1 million examples containing a single constraint and 1 million examples containing multiple constraints (ranging from 2 to 5).
+When fine-tuning for conditional natural language generation tasks, we use all the training examples in the original datasets and synthesize training data with the lexical constraints using the method described in Section \ref{sec:data}.
 We fine-tune the model with a learning rate of 5e-5 with other hyperparameters unchanged compared to that described in Section \ref{sec:training}.